Tell Your Members of Congress to Support the Airborne Act of 2026

 Airborne Act 2024 was initiated and reintroduced by Congressman Don Beyer who serves Virginia’s 8th District. #CleanAir

 Fight for healthier indoor air!
-Tell Congress to support Rep. Don Beyer’s Airborne Act 2024, and urge adding incentives to meet the ASHRAE 241 infection control standard.
+Tell Congress to support Rep. Don Beyer’s Airborne Act of 2026, and urge adding extra incentives to meet the ASHRAE 241 infection control standard.
 Send a personalized letter.

 First filed in 2022, this bill uses the tax code to give building owners incentives to perform IAQ inspections and upgrades.
 The goal is to make indoor spaces safer from the threat of airborne diseases, wildfire smoke, and pollution.

-The U.S. urgently needs a law to promote action for healthier indoor air, and this bill is an important start.
+The U.S. urgently needs a law to promote action for healthier indoor air, and HR 7460 is an important start.
 However, we would like our government to aim higher.

 At the start of Standard 241, ASHRAE explains, “The purpose of this standard is to establish minimum requirements for control of infectious aerosols to reduce risk of disease transmission” in non-residential, non-medical buildings.